Nursery Association is a nonprofit organization that operates the

 BDNA Expanding Services To SE Boulder County

 As a part of a goal derived from a long-term strategic planning process and community needs assessment, BDNA is expanding it's mission and services to serve the southeast part of the county.
 The new site's name is Lafayette Community School and will be a partnership with Boulder County, the Early Childhood Council of Boulder County, and numerous other nonprofit partners.
-The new location will focus on children birth to six but will also provide comprehensive family support services.
-The first part of the project will be three Head Start classrooms that will open in time for the 2013/14 school year.
-Subsequent construction will create the space for additional classrooms for BDNA to provide full-time, part-time, drop-in, and therapeutic care.
+The new location will focus on children birth to six but will also provide comprehensive family support services and act as a hub for early childhood services in the east part of the county.
+The first part of the project includes three Head Start classrooms, and subsequent construction will create the space for additional classrooms for BDNA to provide full-time, part-time, drop-in, and therapeutic care.
 We'll post more details here as they become available.